A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

 \end{enumerate} \end{restatable}

 The two cases in Theorem \ref{thm:dpt} should be interpreted as follows: $c < 1$ means there is less than one qubit of communication per copy of $\sfV$, and we are close to the non-local game situation where there is no communication.
 Therefore we get an upper bound on the success probability for computing $\sfV^n$ in terms of the winning probability of the corresponding game.
 The theorem in this case is essentially saying that parallel-repeated non-local games under product distributions are resistant to communication, i.e., if the winning probability of $n$ copies of the game goes does exponentially in $n$, then it also goes down exponentially in $n$ if there is a small amount of communication.
-We also remark that in case (i), a corresponding theorem can also be proved if $p$ is an anchored distribution, which was introduced in \cite{BVY17}, instead of a product distribution.
-We expand on this more in Section \ref{sec:overview}.
+We remark however that the result for case (i) as stated here is not necessarily optimal.
+It is possible to upper bound the winning probability with $cn$ communication by $2^{cn}$ times the winning probability without communication, which is simply parallel repetition value of $G(p,\sfV)$, $\omega^*(G^n(p,\sfV))$, with a somewhat different argument (which we describe in some of the cryptographic applications).
+For product $p$, $\omega^*(G^n(p,\sfV))$ is upper bounded by $(1-\nu/2)^{\Omega(\nu^2n/l^2\cdot\log(|\clA^1|\cdot\ldots\cdot|\clA^l|))}$ \cite{JPY14}, which results in a better bound.
+However, we have presented this result as is in order to have a unified framework for cases (i) and (ii).

 The case $c \geq 1$ means on average at least one qubit is communicated per copy of $\sfV$.
 This corresponds to the true communication scenario, and thus if $c$ is less than a lower bound on the per copy communication complexity of $\sfV$, we get that the probability of success for computing $\sfV^n$ goes down exponentially in $n$.
 By Yao's Lemma, case (ii) of Theorem \ref{thm:dpt} has the following corollary for communication complexity.